The Best Clean-Up Animals for your Aquarium

 Corydoras

 Corydoras are a very popular kind of freshwater catfish.
 Among the best clean-up catfish you can find the peppered catfish, also called blue leopard corydoras or Corydoras paleatus.
 However, you must make sure you find a catfish species that suits the temperature of your aquarium.
+These fish are social creatures and thrive better in groups, which also enhances their cleaning efficiency.

 Hypostomus plecostomus

 Also known as common pleco or suckermouth catfish, this type of fish is a voracious algae eater, so they are suitable for aquariums with overpopulated flora.
 Common plecos are very popular and well-known cleaning fish, and they are present in many aquariums around the world.
+Their adaptability to various water conditions further adds to their appeal.

 Otocinclus

 This kind of algae-eater catfish is perfect to remove those green crystals remaining in your aquarium.
 Otocinclus catfish or dwarf suckers are also a resistant type.
+They are particularly valued for their gentle nature and efficiency in maintaining a clean environment without disturbing other inhabitants.

 Wrasses

 The wrasse family or Labridae include hundreds of different fish, all of them known for cleaning aquariums.
 The bluestreak cleaner wrasse (Labroides dimidiatus) in particular is an excellent cleaner for tropical reefs, so it is ideal if you have an aquarium with tropical fish as well as corals and anemones.
+Their symbiotic relationship with other fish can significantly enhance the health of the tank's ecosystem.

 Gobies

 The goby family or Gobididae are also excellent cleaners.
 While they are fish, their function in an aquarium is quite similar to that of crustaceans.
 For instance, gobies usually remove ectoparasites from other fish, which is very beneficial.
+Their unique cleaning behavior not only helps maintain the tank's cleanliness but also improves the overall health of the fish population.

 Clean-up starfish for your aquarium

-Starfish have a very important role in cleaning oceans, because they don't just they feed small particles.
+Starfish have a very important role in cleaning oceans, because they don't just feed on small particles.
 In fact, a group of 2,000 starfish is able to shred a seal in 6 hours.
 Starfish are a perfect choice to clean saltwater aquariums.

 Archaster typicus